-We then paid the admission fee, and it was a bit difficult because our little Martin was getting very upset for some reason.
+We then paid the admission fee, and it was a bit difficult because our little boy was getting very upset for some reason.
 The staff even tried to entertain him while I looked for my wallet.

-All three of us got a stamp on the hand with the same number, and they also checked the stamps when leaving so nobody could leave with a different kid.
+All three of us got a stamp on our hand with the same number, and they also checked the stamps when leaving so nobody could leave with a different kid.
 The gates to the playground area are locked at all times, and staff let you in and out.